 After her collegiate playing career, Moschos was a member of the Greek National Team when it hosted the 2004 Athens Summer Olympics.
 She was named the Most Valuable Goalkeeper in the Women's Professional Soccer League (WPSL) in 2002 while playing for the California Storm.
 She was also invited to the first-ever Women's United Soccer Association (WUSA) combine and draft.

 Moschos earned her bachelor's degree in business economics from Wofford College in 1998 after being a four-year letterwinner for the Terriers.
 A team captain, she earned All-Southern Conference Tournament accolades in 1997 and was an NSCAA All-South Region selection in 1996.

-Moschos has received her premier, advanced national and national diplomas from the NSCAA.
-She has been an NSCAA licensed goalkeeping coach since 2000, and holds both USSF "B" and "C" coaching licenses.
+Moschos has received her Premier, Advanced national and National diplomas from the NSCAA.
+She has been an NSCAA licensed goalkeeping coach since 2000, and holds an USSF "A" coaching license.

 In 2000, Moschos earned a master's degree from Wyoming in physical and health education and kinesiology.

 Pryce, Moreira Selected to Canadian Under-20 National Team Roster

 Pitt Falls to Top-Ranked Cavaliers in Season Finale

 Women's Soccer Concludes Regular Season on Saturday vs. No. 1 Virginia

 VIDEO: Coach Miller Previews No. 1 Virginia